fragrussu/PaperScripts/README.md

 # PaperScripts overview
-This repository contains scripts written to produce a number of research articles, which are shared to support reproducibile research.
+This repository contains scripts written to produce a number of research articles at [University College London](https://www.ucl.ac.uk) during my post-doctoral training, which are shared to support reproducibile research.
 Whenever possible, data are also included in the repository.
 If you use data or code included in PaperScripts in your research, please remember to cite our papers as explained below.

   * [`sc_unireadout`](http://github.com/fragrussu/PaperScripts/tree/master/sc_unireadout): code and simulated data part of "Multi-parametric quantitative *in vivo* spinal cord MRI with unified signal readout and image denoising".
 Grussu F, Battiston M, Veraart J, Schneider T, Cohen-Adad J, Shepherd TM, Alexander DC, Fieremans E, Novikov DS, Gandini Wheeler-Kingshott CAM; NeuroImage 2020, 217: 116884, doi: [10.1016/j.neuroimage.2020.116884](http://doi.org/10.1016/j.neuroimage.2020.116884).